-Hyde Park is one of 3 parks within
+Hyde Park is one of 3 parks within the Hyde Park neighborhood.

 The park makes up 11.84 acres of the total 2,956 acres of park land in St. Louis.